MCP setupIncluded on every plan

 a.

-Pro / BYOK — bring your own OpenRouter key, run local MCP on your machine.
+Your own keys (Free or Pro).
+Bring your own OpenRouter key, run local MCP on your machine.
 Best for daily reliability and deeper IDE workflows.
+Pro unlocks full multi-AI depth.

 b.